Riley Adams: Washington Nationals

 Adams was traded to the Washington Nationals for reliever Brad Hand on July 29, 2021.
-He notched his first hit as a National, as well as his first career home run and RBIs, off Atlanta Braves reliever Will Smith in the ninth inning, giving his team the late lead, on August 7, 2021.
+He notched his first hit as a National, as well as his first career home run and RBI, off Atlanta Braves reliever Will Smith in the ninth inning, giving his team the late lead, on August 7.
+In 35 games down the stretch, Adams hit .268 with two home runs and 10 RBI.
+Adams made 48 appearances for the Nationals during the 2022 campaign, slashing .176/.245/.310 with a career-high five home runs and 10 RBI.

+In 2023, Adams played in 44 games for Washington, batting .273/.331/.476 with 4 home runs and 21 RBI.
+On September 8, 2023, Adams was diagnosed with a fractured hamate bone in his left wrist.
+On September 11, he underwent surgery for the injury, ending his season.

+Adams started the 2024 season on the major league roster, but was optioned to the Triple-A Rochester Red Wings on June 2.
+Adams was sent down to get more playing time as both a catcher and a first baseman, rather than being limited to a backup role behind Nationals starting catcher Keibert Ruiz.
+He eventually played in 41 games with the Nationals in 2024, batting .224/.292/.336 with 2 home runs and 8 RBI.

+In 2025 Adams got significantly more playing time, after a series of concussions kept Keibert Ruiz out of play.
+Adams played in 83 games, slashed .186/.252/.308, with 8 home runs and 24 RBI.

 Personal life

 Adams began practicing karate at the age of three.
 He earned a second degree black belt when he was 13 years old, and then began to focus on his baseball career.
 His elder brother, Cameron, played college baseball at Washington University in St. Louis.

 Adams was an accomplished science fair competitor, notably for his studies of pampas grass which resulted in his participation in the California State Science Fair.
 Adams was also a standout high school basketball player, earning All League honors as a sophomore, junior and senior.